Ángel Borrego Cubero (Spain, 1967)

 While trained as an architect, Ángel Borrego Cubero has built a production, which connects architecture with topics beyond such as the contemporary urban condition, the relationship between private and public space, violence, surveillance and architectural fictions.
 His works, which primarily use site-specific, new media, and video installations, have been exhibited at the National Museum of Art and Nature CDAN in Huesca, at the Museum of Modern Art Reina Sofia in Madrid, at the Contemporary Art Centre El Matadero Madrid, at the Art Centre LABoral in Gijon, at the Contemporary Art Centre ARTIUM in Vitoria, at the Contemporary Art Fair ARCO Madrid, galleries and festivals in Spain, Germany, Belgium, UK, USA, Argentina etc.

 Angel Borrego Cubero is also the director of the documentary film The Competition, completed in 2013, after four years of documentation on architectural competitions.
-The world première of The Competition took place at the opening of the 2013 Architecture Film Festival Rotterdam (AFFR) in front of 500 people while the Spanish première was held will full house in 2014 at Filmoteca Española de Madrid.
+The première was in Rotterdam where The Competition opened the 2013 Architecture Film Festival Rotterdam (AFFR) in front of 500 people while the Spanish première was held full house in 2014 at Filmoteca Española de Madrid.